menard-noe/WarCardGame/Readme.txt

-﻿Modelisation of the card game War.
+Modelisation of the card game War.

-Entrypoint Main located in ConsoleApplication.cs
-If you want to specify cards for the players, the cards have to be to the format : 4C 5H 6S 7H 1D 13D With 1 the Ace, 13 the King, 12 The queen and 11 the Jack.
+Entrypoint Main located in WarCardGame.ConsoleApplication.cs If you want to specify cards for the players, the cards have to be to the format : 4C 5H 6S 7H 1D 13D With 1 the Ace, 13 the King, 12 The queen and 11 the Jack.
 C = clover